le0li9ht/Defender-For-Endpoint-Queries/Certificates/CertificateInventory.md

 * Detect potential vulnerabilities due to the use of weak signature algorithm (e.g. SHA-1-RSA), short key size (e.g. RSA 512bit), or weak signature hash algorithm (e.g. MD5)
 * Ensure compliance with regulatory guidelines and organizational policy

+Retrieve the list of certificates that are going to expire soon

 ```
 //Certificates Going To Expire Soon(Certificates that will expire in 90 days or less)
 let dict1=DeviceInfo